Clojure provides two basic ways to interface with the host platform.

 implementing their methods.
 On the other hand you don't need AOT compilation.

-.
+Otherwise proxy is similar to gen-class.
 The object instantiated by

-gets stubs for the methods which just look up usual clojure
+proxy gets stubs for the methods which just look up usual clojure

 functions in a map.
-This means proxy
+This means proxy-methods are normal (though

 anonymous) clojure functions and in particular they close over their